 Certificate Authorities

-Imagine a NGO which wants to attest that the certificates of it's staff members are authentic - that they indeed work for this NGO and that the User IDs of these certificates are the right ones, are actual representations of staff members.
+Imagine an NGO which wants to attest that the certificates of its staff members are authentic - that they indeed work for this NGO and that the User IDs of these certificates are the right ones, are actual representations of staff members.
 In other words: The NGO wants to establish an authority which can be queried about the validity of a certificate.

 While there are many ways to do so, the attestations should be processable by an algorithm - human involvement should not be necessary.
 Additionally the authority shouldn't be localized to avoid a single point of failure.
 A server in the internet which judges uploaded certificates is therefore not a solution for this recommendation.

-A solution would be to create an additional key which sole purpose is to certify the staff members certificates by adding it's signature to them.
-An interested user could then search for this signature in a certificate to verify it's validity.
+A solution would be to create an additional key whose sole purpose is to certify the staff members certificates by adding its signature to them.
+An interested user could then search for this signature in a certificate to verify its validity.

-However given that anyone can create a key with the same User ID as the special signing key above and then sign certificates with it, the problem just got shifted.
-Instead of authenticating a staffs members certificate, you have to verify the signing keys authenticity.
-This introduces a beneficial indirection - members to the staff can leave, new ones can enter - as the signing key stays the same no further authentications are necessary for an outside user.
+However, given that anyone can create a key with the same User ID as the special signing key above and then sign certificates with it, the problem just got shifted.
+Instead of authenticating a staff member's certificate, you have to verify the authenticity of the signing key.
+This however introduces a beneficial indirection - members to the staff can leave, new ones can enter - as the signing key stays the same, no further authentications are necessary for an outside user.

-The signing key plays the role of a Certificate Authority.
+The signing key plays the role of a Certificate Authority (CA).

 Everyone can create a CA, it's not limited to established institutions.
-But usually the term CA denotes some degree of institutionalisation.
+But usually the term CA denotes some degree of institutionalization.

 The certificate of a CA can itself be certified by other keys - either by (other) CAs or individuals.